-Meghan Markle & Prince Harry's Plans For Her 37th Birthday Are Actually Surprising
+The Way Meghan Markle & Prince Harry Will Spend Her 37th Birthday Together Is Surprising

 Can you guys imagine what a royal birthday party looks like?
 I bet the silverware and plates actually dance like they do in Beauty and The Beast.
 Meghan Markle is celebrating her first birthday as the Duchess of Sussex and ringing in her 37th year with Prince Harry, Duke of Sussex, by her side.
 Fans have been curious about how the two newlyweds are planning to celebrate and we finally have an answer.
 The truth is, Meghan Markle and Prince Harry's plans for her 37th birthday are surprising, but maybe not in the exciting way you expected.
 It turns out royal duties don't just stop because it's your birthday, and Meghan and Harry will actually be attending someone else's wedding on her big day.